 Do not send in another child to pick up your child.
-Children will only be released to persons specified on your registration form.
+Children will only be released to persons specified on your registration form pick-up list.
 Please advise others picking up your children to have valid identification on them.
 Please let us know if someone other than a parent will be picking them up.
+You must also submit an email or a signed note if someone NOT on the pick-up list will be picking up your child.
 Children must be picked up no later than 6:00 pm.
 If you are late you will be charged $5 per minute.
 After 10 minutes the staff will call names listed on your emergency form to come pick up your child.

 We do not give medication to children, except in the case of emergency inhalers and Epi- Pens, please see our full Parent Handbook for further information on medication administration.
 If special circumstances exist please notify one of the directors.
 Do not send medications to school through PAL We do not take responsibility for the transfer.

-- • No toys or games with weapons.
+- No toys or games from home.

-- • No electronic games.
+- No electronic games or devices.

-- • P.A.L. is not responsible for anything left at the program.
+- P.A.L. is not responsible for anything left at the program.

-- • Please label your child’s clothing and belongings.
+- Please label your child’s clothing and belongings.

 Please communicate any of your concerns to one of the directors of the program.
 We want to do all we can to make sure that you and your child are happy with the PAL program.